Pete D'Alessandro

-Pete D’Alessandro (born June 17, 1968) is an American businessman, currently the assistant general manager of the Orlando Magic of the National Basketball Association.
+Pete D’Alessandro (born June 17, 1968) is an American businessman, currently the executive vice president of basketball operations for the Orlando Magic of the National Basketball Association (NBA).
 Prior to joining the Magic, D’Alessandro was the general manager for the Sacramento Kings and an assistant general manager with the Golden State Warriors and Denver Nuggets twice.

 Early life and career

 D’Alessandro attended Connetquot High School in Bohemia, New York.
-He enrolled at St. John’s University in 1986.
-While there, D’Alessandro began his work in basketball as a video coordinator under St. John's Hall of Fame men’s basketball coach Lou Carnesecca.
+He enrolled at St. John's University in 1986.
+While there, D’Alessandro began his work in basketball as a video coordinator under St. John's Hall of Fame men's basketball coach Lou Carnesecca.

 He later graduated from Nova Southeastern University School of Law in May 1994 and was admitted to the New York State Bar in 1995.

-From 1997 to 2004, D’Alessandro worked for Professional Management Associates, a Washington, DC-based sports agency, where he represented NBA and international basketball players.
+From 1997 to 2004, D’Alessandro worked for Professional Management Associates, a Washington, DC–based sports agency, where he represented NBA and international basketball players.

 NBA executive career

-Golden State Warriors (2004-2010)
+Golden State Warriors (2004–2010)

 He was hired by Golden State Warriors basketball chief and Hall of Famer Chris Mullin in 2004 to join the Golden State Warriors as the director of basketball operations.
 Golden State promoted D’Alessandro to assistant general manager in 2006.
 D’Alessandro became known for his strong analytical skills and expertise in the NBA salary cap.

-Denver Nuggets (2010-2012)
+Denver Nuggets (2010–2012)

 In 2010, D’Alessandro was recruited away by the newly hired GM of the Denver Nuggets, Masai Ujiri, to work for him as his advisor.
 In 2012, he was promoted to Vice President of Basketball Operations.
 He helped the Nuggets to a franchise record 57 regular season wins that year.
 After Ujiri left for the Toronto Raptors, D’Alessandro was initially seen as the front runner for the general manager position of the Nuggets.